-No. Component Description 1 Grounding Terminal The wire used to ground the unit connects here.
-2 Reset This switch must be pushed with a thin object, such as the end of a paper clip.
-Press and release to reboot the device.
+No. Component Description 1 grounding terminal The wire used to ground the unit connects here.
+2 reset button This button must be pushed with a thin object, such as the end of a paper clip. • Press and release to reboot the device.
 Power off, hold reset then power on the device while pressing reset to recover from a firmware upgrade failure.
 Press and hold it in for more then three seconds resets the unit back to its factory default settings.
-3 Audio Ports These mini stereo ports are for the local speakers (green) and microphone (pink).
-4 Power Jack The cable from the DC Power adapter connects here.
-5 Function Switch Use this slide switch to set the unit's mode to: ◆ Auto: Shared (simultaneous) KVM control of the computer at the Transmitter and Receiver console.
+Note: The Reset to Factory Default function resets everything but the login information (username/password) to the factory default settings.
+To reset the login information, refer to Reset All Information on page 423.
+3 audio ports These mini stereo ports are for the local speakers (green) and microphone (pink).
+4 power jack The cable from the DC power adapter connects here.
+5 function switch Use this slide switch to set the unit's mode to: ◆ Auto: Shared (simultaneous) KVM control of the computer at the Transmitter and Receiver console.
 RS-232 Config/Access Control: The device is ready to be configured via serial commands through the RS-232 port.
 When connected to a KVM over IP Access Control Box (2XRT-0015G), users can enable / disable control privileges of the connected receivers.
 Local: Only the local Transmitter has KVM control of the computer.
 The Receiver's KVM access to the computer is locked.
 Note: In Auto mode, RS-232 and audio functions will work on the Receiver but not on the Transmitter.
-6 RS-232 Port This RS-232 serial port is for connecting to a serial terminal.

-No. Component Description 7 Console Ports The unit's USB keyboard and USB mouse plug into these ports.
-8 LAN Port The cable that connects the unit to the LAN plugs in here.
-9 SFP Slot The Gigabit Ethernet (GbE) optical fiber cable that connects the unit to the LAN plugs in here.
-10 DisplayPort Output The cable from the local DisplayPort monitor plugs in here.
-11 Power Jack (KE9950T only) Connect a second power source for power redundancy.
+No. Component Description 6 RS-232 port This RS-232 serial port is for connecting to a serial terminal.
+7 Console ports The unit's USB keyboard and USB mouse plug into these ports.
+8 LAN port The cable that connects the unit to the LAN plugs in here.
+This port is PoE enabled for KE9952 for power redundancy or cable management.
+Requires power board version B01G or later (see PoE Power Redundancy on page 75 for more details).
+9 SFP slot The Gigabit Ethernet (GbE) optical fiber cable that connects the unit to the LAN plugs in here.
+10 DisplayPort output The cable from the local DisplayPort monitor plugs in here.
+11 power jack (KE9950T only) Connect a second power source for power redundancy.